 Tent: Opt for a tent that provides good elbow room, rather than a shelter that’s small and cramped.
 This will give people room to store clothing and a few extras, plus you’ll be more comfortable if you have to stay in the tent for a long time during a storm.
 Cabin-style tents are great for families with small kids, but if you have older kids, consider providing them their own modest-sized tents for space and privacy.

 Sleeping systems: Ensure that sleeping bags are rated to handle the coolest temperatures that you’ll encounter.
 If you’re not ready to invest in bags, consider renting them.
 Also, pack foam or inflatable sleeping pads to protect you from the cold, hard ground.
 For ultimate comfort, bring an inflatable air mattress, and pack extra blankets in case someone gets cold.
-Since you’ll have room in the car, pack your own pillow.
+Mambe waterproof outdoor blankets are perfect because they offer warmth and protection and are incredibly durable.
+They are available in three versions: The Essential, the Extreme, and the Super Extreme.

 First-Aid Kit: You can build your own kit from store-bought items, but pre-assembled kits can actually be less expensive, and some include helpful guides that explain how to use the contents.
 To choose the right kit, you need to consider the length of your outing, how many people the kit will serve, and the particular needs of people in the group.
 At most outdoor stores, you’ll find a wide range of kits from super-lightweight pouches for solo travelers, to beefy family kits.